What is the best way to set up your Google Groups for ease of use in Happeo (and general usage)

 What do I use Google Groups for?

 Typically there are two main reasons for setting up Google Groups.
 The first one is communication.
 It provides an easy method to reach large groups of users without having to select or add them all manually.
 The second method is to use the groups for sharing.
 The groups can be used for giving access to documents and other Google resources, this is specifically handy when giving out access to Shared Drives (formerly called Team Drives) in Google.
-If a document or a shared drive is shared on a group level, and future members of the group will automatically have access to the content.
+For example, if a document or a shared drive is shared on a group level, all members in that group will have access to the content along with future members.
 For Happeo, we also use these same groups to set up access within the Happeo platform.
 This makes it easy to give access to a Channel or Page to the right group of users.

 Read more about the difference between Groups and Organizational Units here.